-During the year ended 30 June 2016, the Nomination Committee held three meetings.
+During the year ended 30 June 2017, the Nomination Committee held four meetings.
 The attendance records of the members at the Nomination Committee meetings are as follows:

 Committee Members Number of meetings Attended/Total

-Li On-kwok, Victor (Committee Chairman) 3/3
+Li On-kwok, Victor (Committee Chairman) 4/4

-Cheung Wing-yui 3/3
+Cheung Wing-yui 4/4

-King Yeo-chi, Ambrose 3/3
+King Yeo-chi, Ambrose 4/4

-Wong Kai-man 3/3
+Wong Kai-man 4/4

-During the year ended 30 June 2016, the Nomination Committee has discussed and reviewed the structure, size and composition of the Board, as well as other related matters, including, among other things, the re-election of retiring Directors at the 2015 AGM, the resignation of an Executive Director and the change of the Compliance Officer and the Company Secretary.
+During the year ended 30 June 2017, the Nomination Committee has discussed and reviewed the structure, size and composition of the Board, as well as other related matters, including, among other things, the re-election of retiring Directors at the 2016 AGM and the extraordinary general meeting of the Company held on 23 June 2017 (the "2017 EGM"), the retirement of an Executive Director and a Non-Executive Director, the appointment of two Non-Executive Directors and the change of the Company Secretary.
 The Nomination Committee also established a board diversity policy, which was adopted by the Board on 7 May 2013.
-The board diversity policy sets out the approach to achieve diversity on the Board and the factors (including but not limited to age, gender, cultural and educational background, professional experience, skill and knowledge) to be considered in determining the optimum composition of the Board so as to contribute to the achievement of the Company's corporate goals and strategic objectives.
+The board diversity policy sets out the approach to achieve diversity on the Board and the factors (including but not limited to age, gender, cultural and educational background, professional experience, skill and knowledge) to be considered in determining the optimum composition of the Board so as to contribute to the achievement of the Group's corporate goals and strategic objectives.
 The Nomination Committee will review the board diversity policy when appropriate to ensure its effectiveness and will discuss any revisions that may require further consideration and approval by the Board.